deepKnath/WeatherPrediction/Run_Instructions_README.md

 ## CircleCI Setup

-1. `.circleci/config.yml` contains necessary setup details.
+1. `.circleci/config.yml` for `backend` contains necessary setup details.
+2. `.circleci/config-frontend.yml` for `frontend` contains necessary setup details.
-2. Push the repo to GitHub.
+3. Push the repo to GitHub.
-3. Connect it to CircleCI.
+4. Connect it to CircleCI.
-4. CircleCI will run build and tests on every push.
+5. CircleCI will run build and tests on every push.

 ---

-## ✅ Example API Response
+## Example API Response

 ```json
 {